Crypto Blockchain Lawyer

 • Older than Sixty years old, 60+: 24%

-FBI, Cyber Division Crime Statistics
+• FBI, Cyber Division and Internet Crime Complaint Center

 The amounts lost in the United States on a yearly basis due to crypto scams are huge.
 These losses are also growing by a staggering rate.